 CMC 17.19.030.F Landscaping.
 The development community has expressed concern that if street trees are installed prior to construction of homes they could be damaged by the home building construction equipment.
-After much discussion amongst staff, the proposed amendments to this section include removing the current language that requires the installation or bonding of trees prior to final plat approval but rather require the developer to a) install the trees adjacent to or within common areas and landscape tracts prior to final acceptance and b) install trees adjacent to individual lots prior to final occupancy or install and bond prior to expiration of the two-year warranty period.
+The proposed amendments to this section include removing the current language that requires the installation or bonding of trees prior to final plat approval but rather require the developer to a) install the trees adjacent to or within common areas and landscape tracts prior to final acceptance and b) install trees adjacent to individual lots prior to final occupancy or install and bond prior to expiration of the two-year warranty period.